NordLandeW/DyNode-docs/docs/en/guide/getting-started.md

 After downloading, extract the compressed file and run `DyNode.exe` to start DyNode.

 :::important
 Starting from version 0.1.6, DyNode has removed support for 32-bit systems.
-Additionally, support for Windows 7 has been removed since version 0.1.16.10.

 If you require support for these systems, you may consider downloading an earlier supported version.
 :::